THE RIDE TO FIGHT MS | SUNDAY 11 JUNE | 10KM | 25KM | 50KM | 100KM | 130KM

 We are here to support you and help you reach your fundraising goal.
 Please reach out to us at events@msqld.org.au or 1300 090 923 for fundraising support.

 I want to fundraise but don’t know where to start.
-Where can I get info?
+Where can I get information?

-It’s wonderful you would like to fundraise to help the thousands of Queenslanders living with MS.
+It’s wonderful you would like to fundraise to help the thousands of Queenslanders living with MS and we'd love to share our top tips with you for getting started!

 - We recommend personalising your fundraising page with a photo of you.
 This shows your supporters they are supporting YOUR ride.

 - We also recommend updating your page with why you are riding.
-Are you upping your cycling and taking on the challenge of riding a longer distance?
-Or do you know someone who is living with MS, and you are riding to support them.
+Are you increasing your cycling and taking on the challenge of riding a longer distance?
+Or do you know someone who is living with MS, and you are riding to support them?
 The more you explain why you are riding, the more generous your friends and family will be.

 - The next step is to start asking people (family, friends and colleagues) to sponsor your ride.
-We find email works best!
-An email (we have templates already written, simply log on and check out your dashboard resources) to all your friends, family, colleagues and other networks can raise hundreds of dollars very quickly.
-Also asking for sponsorship on Facebook, and asking people face-to-face are very effective ways to make a difference.
+We find email or a text works best!
+An email to all your friends, family, colleagues and other networks can raise hundreds of dollars very quickly (we have templates already written, simply log on and check out your dashboard resources).
+Sharing your fundraiing page to Facebook, and asking people face-to-face are also very effective ways to make a difference.

 If you require any further assistance, please contact us on 1300 090 923 or email events@msqld.org.au and we will be more than happy to help.